Earnest Money Deposit

 If I do fulfill the terms of my agreement, do I lose or keep my EMD?

-Your EMD will be credited to the purchase of the home/closing costs/loan down payment.
+You will keep your EMD.
+Your EMD will be credited to you with the purchase.
+It will be credited to the home purchase price/closing costs/loan down payment.
 This means that you do not lose it....you keep it.
+You will see this credit as a line item on the Settlement Statement.

 In what form is the EMD?

-The EMD is usually in the form of a personal check, cashier's check or a bank wire.
+The EMD is usually in the form of a bank wire.

 Where is my EMD held?

-Upon acceptance of a fully executed purchase agreement, the EMD is submitted to the Escrow Company.
-The Escrow Company is an unbiased, neutral, third party company that carries out the instructions of the purchase agreement.
+Upon acceptance of a fully executed purchase agreement, the EMD is wired to the Title Company within on business day.
+The Title Company is an unbiased, neutral, third party company that carries out the instructions of the purchase agreement.

 When is my EMD cashed?